luismarques/qemu/docs/opentitan/rom_ctrl.md

 This mode is useful to implement the standard OpenTitan boot flow.

-In this mode, the ROM digest is always checked against the expected digest value.
-A _fake digest_ mode is implemented to avoid having to pass a valid digest: when enabled (using `digest=fake`), the expected digest is seeded from the value that is computed in order for the check to always succeed.
+In this mode, the ROM digest is always checked against the expected digest value if a scrambled ROM image file is submitted.

 ### Without ROM